 EBCE and Sunrun are committed to reducing the risk of COVID-19 while still enabling people to install solar and battery backup systems.
 To limit person-to-person contact, Sunrun is scheduling phone and video consultations.
 Sunrun has also invested in technology to streamline their installation processes, from surveying rooftops to permitting, to installation, which enables their team to keep your project moving without needing in-person meetings or reviews.

-The state has financial incentives available to help you install backup power for your home.
-There are also special incentives for eligible households in wildfire-prone areas, households who have been affected by two or more PG&E preventive blackouts (Public Safety Power Shutoffs, or PSPS), and residents on CARE/FERA or Medical Baseline rates.
+Financial incentives may be available from the state to help you install backup power for your property.
 EBCE and Sunrun can help you navigate the available incentives, and get you the best price on the most affordable, reliable equipment available.

 More information about Resilient Home

 Detailed answers to common questions about the Resilient Home program.